 5. Working with customer feedback to make improvements in the product

 A final step that is imperative in product management at Google is using data collected from researching market trends, customer preferences, and volunteer testing sessions to make improvements to new products.
 This data-driven approach is a key aspect of effective product and project management at Google.

 A product manager at Google also needs to have a strong grip on performance metrics.
 These are essential to measuring the success of the product and recognizing any weaknesses in product design.
 Along with this, performance metrics are often a reflection of how customers respond to a new product and can be used to make adjustments to the final product design.

 What is the salary of a product manager at Google?

-With all of the work a Google product manager puts into bringing a new product to the market, the salary of a Google product manager is often a point of great curiosity.
+With all of the work a Google PM puts into bringing a new product to the market, the product manager’s salary at Google is often a point of great curiosity.

 Google does not have a fixed salary for its product managers.
 Instead, the pay depends on the details of your job in product management.
 Since Google features a diverse range of products, it can be safe to assume that the work put into the development of each product is unique.
 Thus, product managers are paid according to the product they are designing.

 Generally, the average salary of a Google product manager in the U.S. is 159,493 USD.
 This is coupled with bonuses and commissions that amount to approximately 39,985 USD.
 Product managers at Google who work outside of its Silicon Valley office are generally paid more than their counterparts who are situated in Silicon Valley.